sesamiapp/devportal/docs/2-sesami-experience/2-options.md

 :::

 ### shop-id
-In order to tell Sesami for which store you want to display the Experience, you have to provide the `shop-id` option:
+To tell Sesami for which store you want to display the Experience, you have to provide the `shop-id` option:

 :::info Where can I find my shop ID?

-Each store has its own shop id which can be fetched by visiting this address after replacing `STORE` with your store address: http://STORE.myshopify.com/admin/shop.json
+Each store has its own shop ID which can be fetched by visiting this address after replacing `STORE` with your store name: https://admin.shopify.com/store/STORE_NAME/shop.json
 :::

 ```html {2}